NTX-Project/ntx-preview.0.1.0/README.md

-# Kernel for Aster (Aster64)
+# Kernel for Aster (Aster64) Archived
 ## This project is under a Temporary Evaluation License.
 You may read, build, and run it unmodified.
 You may not modify or redistribute modified versions.
-This is not open source.
+This is not open source

-## ARCHIVED

 This repository starts a custom kernel project inspired by: